What is Facial Fat Grafting or Autologous Fat Transfer?

 Autologous Fat Transfer (also called fat grafting) refers to the method of processing and purifying fat for use as an injectable filler.

 Fat Transfer has powerful facial rejuvenation & “anti-ageing” properties.
-It is often less predictable in ‘uptake’ than more traditional dermal volumisers, such as high quality a TGA approved temporary-filler-solution products.
+It is often less predictable in ‘uptake’ than more traditional dermal volumisers, such as high quality temporary-filler-solution products.
 Note: we use only long-lasting yet TEMPORARY fillers for best-practice rejuvenation strategies.

 Depending on what you’re trying to accomplish, Fat Transfer sessions may need to be repeated to get the best facial rejuvenation results.

 Fat transfer is still in it’s relative infancy with regards to breast augmentation and many Australian surgeons are still shying away from its use.

 Because of the larger area needing filling, it is sometimes less practical (and more costly) than are implants or other methods of augmentation.

 Fat to the face is slightly more popular but still not as popular or as reliable a procedure as other types of dermal volumisers or fillers.